christophehurpeau/gulp-ejs-precompiler/README.md

 ## Options

-- templateVarName (String): the javascript variable name
+- templateVarName (String): the javascript variable name. _Default: templates_
+- fileExtension (String): the template source file extension. _Default: .ejs_

 _Others options are directly given to gulp ejs for compilation.
 See [gulp-ejs](https://www.npmjs.com/package/gulp-ejs) for more information._